 I had several old cell phones lying around and thought I would put them to use.
-It was an unspoken policy of mine not to buy a phone over $120 after I discovered that the go-phone and prepaid market pretty much satisfied my budget and need for cellphone ownership.
+It was an unspoken policy of mine to not buy a phone over $120 after I discovered that the go-phone and prepaid market pretty much satisfied my budget and need for cellphone ownership.

 The LG M1V is my primary phone now.
 It has 16gigs of RAM, good front and rear cameras, and can run the latest Android operating system.
 Oh, and it gets regular updates from the manufacturer.
 The last update actually somehow combined my storage card and memory together to make the management more efficient.
 Yay!
 I’ve dropped it like twenty times …unintentionally and it only got a little dent on the bottom left corner.